 Odissi nearly takes after the principles set around the Natya Shastra.
 Outward appearances, hand signals and body developments are utilized to propose a specific feeling, a feeling or one of the nine rasas.

 The procedures of development are worked around the two essential stances of the Chowk and the Tribhanga.
 The chowk is a position emulating a square – an exceptionally manly position with the heaviness of the body similarly adjusted.
 The tribhanga is an extremely feminine position where the body is diverted at the neck, middle and the knees.

-Instruments and Music
+Odissi Instruments and Music

-The one of a kind element of this dance form is that it fuses Indian ragas, both from south and north that demonstrate exchange of ideas and execution expressions between the two sections of India.
+The one of a kind element of this dance form is that it fuses Indian ragas, both from south and north that demonstrate the exchange of ideas and execution expressions between the two sections of India.